nauticalmike/knative-istio-lab/1.istio-observability/README.md

     istioctl dashboard prometheus
     ```

-    - In the search field enter the metric named istio_requests_total, and click the Execute button (on the right).
+    - In the search field enter the metric named `istio_requests_total`, and click the Execute button (on the right).

     - Select the tab named Graph to obtain a graphical representation of this metric over time.